ONSdigital/application-profile/README.md

 ### CSVs as self-contained datasets

-> TODO
+> **Note**

-A CSV file can be considered as a distribution of a dataset.

-CSVW prohibits the use of the `@reverse` JSON-LD property, so there's no neat way of linking a CSV distribution to its dataset from within a CSVW metadata file.

-Suggesting the use of a DCAT inverse property `dcat:isDistributionOf`, open issue [here](https://github.com/w3c/dxwg/issues/1322).
+> This method of relating CSVW and DCAT together suggests the use of a DCAT inverse property `dcat:isDistributionOf`.
+This would need to introduce a new inverse property to the DCAT v3 vocabulary.
+We have contributed to an open issue [here](https://github.com/w3c/dxwg/issues/1322) which is being considered.

+A CSVW should provide all the necessary metadata that would be needed for a user of the data to feature it in a `dcat:Catalog`.

+The subject resource of a CSVW metadata file is typically a `csvw:Table` which corresponds to a CSV file.
+This CSV file can be considered as a distribution of some `dcat:Dataset`.

+When using a CSVW metadata file to describe some CSV, we recommend asserting the distribution relationship between the `csvw:Table` and the `dcat:Dataset`.
+The CSVW specification prohibits the use of the `@reverse` JSON-LD property, meaning we are unable to use the `dcat:distribution` property to achieve this, and instead rely upon its inverse `dcat:isDistributionOf`.

 ```mermaid
 classDiagram